rubyade/blog-page-with-react/README.md

 # React + Vite

-React Fundamentals and dependencies used in this project.
+# React Fundamentals and dependencies used in this project.

-1.Axios: to make HTTP requests from the browser.
+-  Axios: to make HTTP requests from the browser.
-2.Formik: To build the login, signup and blogpost forms.
+-  Formik: To build the login, signup and blogpost forms.
-3.Yup: To validate the form fields.
+-  Yup: To validate the form fields.
-4.React-router-dom: To route pages.
+-  React-router-dom: To route pages.
-5.Bootstrap
+-  Bootstrap

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.